If you own a home do you have homeowner’s insurance?

 - Purchase an annuity that has a long-term care rider.

 As an hourly consultant, I help people evaluate all the options.
 I can help you understand what is best for your situation before you purchase anything.
-The statistics are too great to ignore; if you aren’t prepared for a long-term care expense you could be putting your and your spouses’ retirement at risk.
+The statistics are too great to ignore; if you aren’t prepared for a long-term care expense, you could be putting your and your spouse’s retirements at risk.